Learning Hyperparameters via a Data-Emphasized Variational Objective

 TL;DR: By adjusting a term in the evidence lower bound, we enable gradient-based learning of regularization hyperparameters on the full training set, reducing the 88+ hour grid search of past work to under 3 hours.

 Abstract: When training large models on limited data, avoiding overfitting is paramount.
-Common grid search or smarter search methods rely on expensive separate runs at each candidate hyperparameter while carving out a validation set that reduces available training data.
-In this paper, we study gradient-based learning of hyperparameters on all training data via the evidence lower bound (ELBO) objective from Bayesian variational methods.
-We focus on scenarios where the model is over-parameterized for flexibility while the approximate posterior is chosen to be Gaussian with isotropic covariance for tractability, even though it cannot match the true posterior.
-In such scenarios, we find the ELBO prioritizes posteriors that match the prior, leading to severely underfitting the data.
-Instead, we recommend a data-emphasized ELBO that upweights the likelihood over the prior.
-In Bayesian transfer learning of image and text classifiers, our method reduces 88+ hour grid searches of past work to under 3 hours while delivering comparable accuracy.
-We further demonstrate how our approach enables efficient yet accurate approximations of Gaussian processes with learnable length-scale kernels.
+Common grid search or smarter search methods rely on expensive separate runs for each candidate hyperparameter, while carving out a validation set that reduces available training data.
+In this paper, we study gradient-based learning of hyperparameters via the evidence lower bound (ELBO) objective from Bayesian variational methods.
+This avoids the need for any validation set.
+We focus on scenarios where the model is over-parameterized for flexibility and the approximate posterior is chosen to be Gaussian with isotropic covariance for tractability, even though it cannot match the true posterior.
+In such scenarios, we find the ELBO prioritizes posteriors that match the prior, leading to severe underfitting.
+Instead, we recommend a data-emphasized ELBO that upweights the likelihood but not the prior.
+In Bayesian transfer learning of image and text classifiers, our method reduces the 88+ hour grid search of past work to under 3 hours while delivering comparable accuracy.
+We further demonstrate how our approach enables efficient yet accurate approximations of Gaussian processes with learnable lengthscale kernels.

 Submission Number: 935